What is customer experience?

 Customer experience programs are ongoing discussions between a brand and its customers.
 As such, it’s crucial to demonstrate you are taking action on the feedback, even for those respondents who have not specifically asked for contact.
 Including a simple message alongside customer-led initiatives – e.g., “You spoke.
 We listened.” – demonstrates that providing feedback is not just a tick-box exercise within the business.
 Customers are far more willing to provide experience feedback if they believe the business takes it seriously and acts on it.

 Customer experience isn’t a metric; it’s an ongoing program that delivers substantial business benefits.
 And that means you shouldn’t chase numbers.
 Use measurements to drive improvements in your CX program that will result in tangible outcomes.
 Whenever presenting or reviewing CX metrics, pair them with key learnings and resulting action items.

 To gain momentum for your CX program, make and share quick wins.

 5. Build upon your success

 XM Institute offers research and tools to help you design, deliver, and mature your CX program.
 If you’re just getting started, the Fundamentals of Customer Experience Launchpad provides helpful tips and resources.
 For those who are further down the path of CX maturity, the XM Institute Blog offers insight into key trends and best practices on all four elements of experience management – customer, employee, product, and brand.

 Do what you do so well that customers will want to see it again and bring their friends.

 – Walt Disney

 Understanding the role each channel plays is crucial to maximizing the overall brand experience.
-Because your customer doesn’t typically think in channels: they want to solve problems and find options.
+Your customer doesn’t typically think in channels; they want to solve problems and find options.
 Multiple channel contact may be essential in conversion.
 Appreciating the different role each channel plays reorients your business to be more customer-centric.